kfoynt/LocalGraphClustering/README.md

 ## Examples with visualization for social networks

-For examples with visualization of the output see the Jupyter notebooks [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/examples_with_visualization.ipynb), [more example with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/more_examples_with_visualization.ipynb).
+For examples with visualization of the output see the Jupyter notebooks [examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/examples_with_visualization.ipynb), [more examples with visualization](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/more_examples_with_visualization.ipynb).

 For comparisons of spectral- and flow-based methods with visualization see the Jupyter notebooks [here](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/spectral_vs_flow_with_visualization.ipynb) and [here](https://github.com/kfoynt/LocalGraphClustering/blob/master/notebooks/spectral_vs_flow_2_with_visualization.ipynb).